Quick facts

 - Where possible tolerate populations of caterpillars, as butterflies and moths are an important part of the garden ecosystem

-- Encourage predators and other natural enemies in the garden such as birds, hedgehogs and ground beetles
+- Encourage predators and other natural enemies in the garden such as birds , hedgehogs and ground beetles

-- Check plants regularly from late April for the presence of larvae and remove by hand where practical
+- Check susceptible plants regularly from late April for the presence of larvae and remove by hand where practical

 - Heavily affected shoots can be cut back this will also stimulate new growth